roadwarriorslive/Pipulate/README.rst

     import sys
     !{sys.executable} -m pip install --upgrade --no-cache-dir pipulate

 If you're not using Anaconda, then you will have to install Pandas first.
+But you should really be using Anaconda.

 The first time you import Pipulate, you will receive a Google OAuth prompt to allow access to the Google Spreadsheet you want to edit.
 Click the big link